okta/okta-aws-cli/README.md

 Authorization` , and `Token Exchange`.
 These settings are in the Okta Admin UI at `Applications > [the OIDC app] > General Settings > Grant type`.

- If [Multiple AWS environments](#multiple-aws-environments) (see below) are to be supported by a single OIDC application, the OIDC app must have the `okta.apps.read` grant for admin users and `okta.users.read.self` for non-admin users.
+If [Multiple AWS environments](#multiple-aws-environments) (alleviates the need for use of the `--aws-acct-fed-app-id` argument) are to be supported by a single OIDC application, the OIDC app must have the `okta.apps.read` grant for admin users and `okta.users.read.self` for non-admin users.
 Application grants are configured at `Applications > [the OIDC app] > Okta API Scopes` in the Okta Admin UI.

 The pairing with the AWS Federation Application is achieved in the Fed app's Sign On Settings.
 These settings are in the Okta Admin UI at `Applications > [the